X-Pypeline/X-Pypeline/docs/examples/index.rst

 The Dominant Polarization Frame
 -------------------------------
-Now the we have a sky location assosciated with the event we can project every time-freqeuncy pixel into the Dominant Polarization Frame (DPF).
+Now the we have a sky location assosciated with the event we can proclustersum.clustersum_wrapperject every time-freqeuncy pixel into the Dominant Polarization Frame (DPF).
 What this means is the is we assume the GW has a plus and cross polarization there is some orthoganal projection of the pixels onto the plus-cross plane for 2 or more detectors